Gear Krieg: Publication history

-Just as its support for Tribe 8 was starting to fade, Dream Pod 9 came out with their fourth RPG, Gear Krieg (2001), an alternate-history role-playing game set during World War II where technology was more advanced and thus the game featured technological anachronisms such as walking tanks.
-Like the company's earlier game Heavy Gear, Gear Krieg could be played either as a role-playing game or a tactical one.
-The Silhouette CORE Rulebook (2003) offered a new standalone version of Silhouette that turned it into a generic system and also contained rules for converting d20 to Silhouette.
-The 'SilCORE' book – as it was called – was immediately followed by the Mecha Companion (2003), which offered d20 stats for all the mecha from Heavy Gear, Jovian Chronicles and Gear Krieg using Guardians of Order's d20 Mecha (2003) mech description rules.
-The creation of the SilCORE book also allowed Dream Pod 9 to rerelease old games in dual d20 and Silhouette form, and the next year thus saw the release of Jovian Chronicles second edition (2003), Gear Krieg second edition (2003), Heavy Gear third edition (2003), Tribe 8 second edition (2004) and the brand new CORE Command (2003).
+Just as its support for the first edition of Tribe 8 was coming to an end, Dream Pod 9 released their fourth role-playing game, Gear Krieg (2001), set during an alternate-history World War II with advanced technology with technological anachronisms such as walking tanks.
+As with the company's earlier game Heavy Gear, Gear Krieg could be played as a role-playing game or a tactical game.
+The Silhouette CORE Rulebook (2003), also known as the "SilCORE" book, introduced a standalone version of Silhouette remaking it as a generic system with optional rules to convert d20 to Silhouette; this release immediately preceded the Mecha Companion (2003), which included d20 stats for mecha from Heavy Gear, Jovian Chronicles and Gear Krieg using the d20 Mecha (2003) rules from Guardians of Order.
+The SilCORE book gave Dream Pod 9 the chance to republish their older games using dual d20 and Silhouette statistics, and the next year Jovian Chronicles second edition (2003), Gear Krieg second edition (2003), Heavy Gear third edition (2003), Tribe 8 second edition (2004) and the brand new CORE Command (2003) were all released this way.